agusayerza/mytodo/README.md

 The first run will take longer as the build step on the backend and frontend have to download all the dependencies.

+Frontend will be served at `localhost:3000` and backend API will be exposed at `localhost:8080`
 ## Structure
 This is a monorepo containing the whole project.